May 24, 2026

 So where are all of the acousticians in fiction?
+We, who bridge the worlds of engineering, architecture and music!

 Arkady Apollonovich Sempleyarov

-The only fictional acoustician I’m aware of is Arkady Apollonovich Sempleyarov, the Chairman of the Acoustics Commission of Moscow Theatres in Master and Margarita, Mikhail Bugakov’s supernatural satire of Soviet society.
+Sadly, the only fictional acoustician I’m aware of is Arkady Apollonovich Sempleyarov, the Chairman of the Acoustics Commission of Moscow Theatres in Master and Margarita, Mikhail Bugakov’s supernatural satire of Soviet society.

 Master and Margarita by Mikhail Bugakov